 I had expected that the campgrounds would be packed with people, considering that it was the Fourth of July Weekend, but there really weren’t all that many folks out there.
 Maybe it was because the fourth was a Thursday.
 And we were leaving on a Saturday.
 Maybe everyone would arrive as we left!
 But we never saw crowds of backpackers as we hiked back out.
 Just day-hikers enjoying the wildflowers.

 It had been a remarkably fast downhill hike from Dry Lake – and it was definitely time to go home.
 We could feel our soft bed calling.
 And better food, too!
 But not until after a good hot shower.
-Like the old saying goes: Fish and Backpackers stink after three days.
+Like the old saying goes: Fish and Backpackers stink after three days, and we were no exception.

 The rest of the trip’s photos and videos can be found on my Flickr Page.